QuickBooks Blog

 11. Entrepreneurs on Fire

 Fire Nation is best known for its podcast, a runaway success that features interviews with some of the world’s top entrepreneurs.
-As of today, there are more than 1,700 episodes of the podcast, a daily broadcast where host John Lee Dumas chats with successful entrepreneurs, detailing their journey and lessons learned while doling out business advice.
+As of today, there are more than 1,700 episodes of the podcast, a daily broadcast in which host John Lee Dumas chats with successful entrepreneurs, detailing their journeys and lessons learned while doling out business advice.

-The blog is complementary to the podcast, expanding on the audio content.
+The blog complements the podcast, expanding on the audio content.

 12. The Penny Hoarder